Copyright 2018 © All rights Reserved. Design by Elementor

-Rose Callaghan is a Sydney based award winning stand-up comedian, actor, writer and presenter.
+Rose Callaghan is a Melbourne based award winning stand-up comedian, actor, writer and presenter.

-Rose spends the year touring Australia on the club circuit, doing festivals and treading the boards in local Sydney comedy venues.
-Over the past 6 years she’s earnt a reputation for herself as bold, provocative and most of all hilarious.
+Melburnians will be familiar with Rose for her regular ABC Melbourne podcast segment on Afternoons with Jacinta Parsons.
+Before covid ruined everything she spent the year touring Australia on the club circuit, doing festivals and treading the boards in local comedy venues.
+Over the past 8 years she’s earned a reputation for herself as bold, provocative and most of all hilarious.

 After establishing herself as a promising newcomer (“one of the best up and coming comedians Melbourne has to offer” – Pedestrian.TV) Rose really started to get attention in 2016 with her debut solo standup show “Rose Before Hoes/Attention Deficit…Ooh a Pony!” which won BEST COMEDY at Sydney Fringe.